 Stop thieves from accessing your keyless-entry car.

 There was a time when a car that could unlock automatically when its driver approached was the stuff of science fiction.
-Today, it’s a reality, and keyless-entry cars are increasingly popular.
-This convenient feature allows drivers to unlock and even start their cars without fumbling in their bags or pockets for the keys.
+Today, it’s a reality, with nearly all new cars expected to be keyless.1 This convenient feature allows drivers to unlock and even start their cars without fumbling in their bags or pockets for the keys.

 Unfortunately, this convenience makes keyless-entry vehicles a target for criminals, who have developed techniques to hack key fobs and steal cars.
 Read on to learn who’s at risk and how you can protect your vehicle from keyless car theft.